bsmith89/longev-mgen/doc/submission.md

 have been cultivated and described
 [@Lagkouvardos2016; @Lagkouvardos2019; @Miyake2020].
 As a result, the ecological
-roles of these bacteria have not yet been characterized limiting the value of the mouse as a model system.
+roles of these bacteria have not yet been characterized, limiting the value of the mouse as a model system.
-Better understanding the ecology of _Muribaculaceae_ in the murine gut will increase the transferability of microbiome studies from mice to humans.
+Better understanding the ecology of _Muribaculaceae_ in the murine gut will increase the transferability of microbiome findings from mice to humans.
 Attempts to study these
-organisms leverage genomes reconstructed from metagenomic reads, and have proposed---in the absence of experimental data---that members of the family consume a diversity of polysaccharides in the lower gut.
+organisms make use of genomes reconstructed from metagenomic reads, and have suggested---in the absence of experimental data---that members of the family consume a diversity of polysaccharides in the lower gut.

 Here we have extended that approach to eight new genomes, and associated